- AI will de facto replace or eliminate some jobs

 The third concept that is changing the world of work is Intelligence Augmentation – extended intelligence (IA).
 With the help of IA, low-skilled employees can perform tasks that require a high level of knowledge.
 In this way, the complex technology together with human beings forms a highly qualified workforce.

 An example of this is the construction machinery manufacturer Komatsu.
 In a strategic partnership with NVIDIA, AI is used in vehicles to create 3D visualizations of construction sites and to display the interaction of people, machines and objects in real-time.

-By using cameras and continuous 360-degree monitoring of the construction environment, information and instructions are communicated to the operator in real-time, making it easier to guide the excavator.
-He is also warned if other vehicles or objects approach.
+By using cameras and continuous 360-degree monitoring of the construction environment, information and instructions are communicated to the operators in real-time, making it easier to guide the excavator.
+They are also warned if other vehicles or objects approach.
 This significantly increases safety on construction sites.

 Computer Vision at the Komatsu construction site

 As shown in the above examples, there are several ways in which AI can be used to create new jobs or job concepts.
 Decision-makers should also take a 360-degree perspective when developing the AI strategy and not only look at technology and business models but also at change management with regard to the employees and their jobs.